 We are a group of historians and social scientists working together to discover what a deeper knowledge of the past, present and future of speech education can bring to these problems.

-Launched in early 2020, we are working with primary and secondary teachers, The English Speaking Union, Voice 21 and the All Party Parliamentary Group on Oracy to provide new evidence for how citizenship education can be taught through a focus on speech.
+Since 2021 we have been working with primary and secondary teachers, The English Speaking Union, the English Association, Voice 21, Education Scotland, Shout Out UK, and the All Party Parliamentary Group on Oracy to provide new evidence for how citizenship education can be taught through a focus on speech.

 Check out our introduction to the project here and our blog for the latest contributions from a wide range of contributors.